 - Keep a folder throughout the year where you keep receipts for spending on things like unreimbursed medical expenses that may qualify for deductions. - Gather all your year-end tax forms the W-2 from your employer, the 1099 forms you'll receive on other forms of income, such as interest and dividends or contract work, and your mortgage interest and property tax statements. - Depending on your circumstances, you may need additional forms, such as your return for another state if you worked somewhere other than New Mexico during the year; RPD-41285 for oil and gas proceeds; RPD-41359 for pass-through entities; or RPD-41083 for filing on behalf of a deceased taxpayer. - Start early so you'll know if you need additional documentation.
 Filing early is also helpful in avoiding return-related identity theft. - File electronically if you can.
-Electronic forms are processed more quickly, and if you are owed a refund, it can be deposited directly into your bank account. - Respond promptly to requests for more information so your return can be processed quickly. - Beware of phishing scams by email and unsolicited phone calls seeking your social security number or credit card and banking information.
-If you are unsure about an inquiry from us, you may respond by phoning our Call Center at 1-866-285-2996 and asking for confirmation on the status of your return. - Tax Help New Mexico, the AARP and other groups may be able to help you prepare your taxes if you are low income.
+Electronic forms are processed more quickly, and if you are owed a refund, it can be deposited directly into your bank account. - Respond promptly to requests for more information so your return can be processed quickly.
+Failing to respond in a timely way also can result in a refund being denied. - Beware of phishing scams by email and unsolicited phone calls seeking your social security number or credit card and banking information.
+If you are unsure about an inquiry from us, you may respond by phoning our Call Center at 1-866-285-2996 and asking for confirmation on the status of your return. - Taxpayers can check the status of their returns using the Taxpayer Access Point self-service portal at tax.newmexico.gov or the automated phone services at 1-866-285-2996. - Tax Help New Mexico, the AARP and other groups may be able to help you prepare your taxes if you are low income.
 A list of agencies that provide help filing tax returns can be found at tax.newmexico.gov under the "Individuals" tab on the home page.